Table of contentsClick link to navigate to the desired location

 ✔ Improved animation – if a character or robot looks realistic but moves naturally, fear decreases.

-✔ Focus on eyes and expressions – the most anxiety-inducing effect occurs when a character has an "empty" or lifeless gaze.
-Therefore, in new models, more attention is paid to eye movement and expressions.
+✔ Focus on eyes and expressions – the most unsettling effect occurs when a character has an "empty" or lifeless gaze.
+Therefore, new models try to pay more attention to eye movement and expressions.

 Will the uncanny valley disappear?

-With the development of artificial intelligence and robotics, the uncanny valley effect may gradually disappear as robots and CGI become so realistic that they no longer evoke cognitive dissonance.
+With the development of artificial intelligence and robotics, the uncanny valley effect may gradually disappear as robots and CGI become so realistic that they no longer evoke cognitive dissonance in us.
 But for now, this phenomenon remains a significant challenge for the film, gaming, animation, and robotics industries.

 This post doesn't have any additions from the author yet.